 How to Dispute ASN Chargebacks

-You can determine if ASNs have been received and posted by going to Vendor Central.
+By going to Vendor Central, you can determine if ASNs have been received and posted.
 Submit a screenshot from Vendor Central showing the proper submission or, if transmitted by EDI, a screenshot of the text copy of the transmission to prove it was submitted properly.

 Receive Process Chargebacks